tomhoyland/making-next-happen/README.md

 **When to use it**

 1. Before embarking on a change - to surface what a person needs.
-2. Understanding an existing change - to review an existing change taking place to understand challenges and reduce friction.
+2. Understanding an ongoing change - to assess an existing change, identify challenges and reduce friction.